mdr0id/zcash/doc/source/rtd_pages/rtd_docs/install_debian_bin_packages.rst

    sudo apt-get update && sudo apt-get install zcash

-Lastly you can run ``./zcash-fetch-params`` to fetch the zero-knowledge parameters, and set up `~/.zcash/zcash.conf` before running Zcash as your local user, as documented in the :ref:`User-Guide`.
+Lastly you can run ``./zcash-fetch-params`` to fetch the zero-knowledge parameters, and set up `~/.zcash/zcash.conf` before running Zcash as your local user, as documented in the :ref:`user_guide`.

 Troubleshooting
 ---------------